-Lucid Dreaming, new extreme boulder problem at the Buttermilks, Bishop
+Lucid Dreaming, new extreme boulder problem at the Buttermilks, Bishop by Paul Robinson

 American climber Paul Robinson has made the first ascent of Lucid Dreaming V16/Fb8C+ al Buttermilks, Bishop, California, USA.